 Marco Sanchez transitioned significantly behind the camera.
 He co-founded Lyceum Films and has produced and written several projects including The War Prayer and Players’ Club.

 While he continues to act occasionally, appearing in Star Trek Into Darkness and Super 8 in the 2010s, his 2025 trajectory is defined by his dual role as a creative executive and performer.
+He remains based in Los Angeles, active in both television and theater.

 Jimmy Wlcek has been less visible in the 2020s compared to his co-stars.
 His recent output has been sparse, with his last major recurring credits dating back closer to the Walker era.